functionaldude/realtime-chat/CHAT_DATABASE.md

   val channelId: String,
   val authorId: String,
   val sendDate: Date,
-  val deleted: Boolean, // If true, the message will be hidden on the client side ) : MongoDocument() {
+  val sortScore: Long, // Currently just the UNIX timestamp when the message was posted val deleted: Boolean, // If true, the message will be hidden on the client side ) : MongoDocument() {
   class Content(